Top 9 AI Consulting Firms in Malaysia (2026 Ranking) | Best AI Consultancy in Kuala Lumpur

 6. IBM Malaysia — Enterprise AI and Hybrid Cloud

-IBM's Malaysia presence centres on watsonx, the firm's enterprise AI platform launched in 2023 and significantly matured by 2026.
+IBM's Malaysia presence centres on watsonx, the firm's enterprise AI platform that has significantly matured through its 2025 and early 2026 releases.
 IBM's positioning targets large enterprises with hybrid cloud environments — particularly those with significant on-premise infrastructure who are reluctant to move sensitive workloads to public cloud.
 The watsonx.governance module is genuinely differentiated for organisations building auditable AI systems.
 IBM is less relevant for pure-play cloud-native mid-market companies.

 7. KPMG Malaysia — Sector-Specific AI Strategy